Flaws & Misconceptions about Ethereum Smart Contracts

 Besides that, yet bitcoin is constrained to the currency use.
 However, ethereum replaces bitcoin’s more restrictive language and replaces it with a language that allows developers to write their own programs.

-There are flaws about these smart contracts, prompting disarray about what they are and what they can do.
+flaws about these smart contracts, prompting disarray about what they are and what they can do.
 Here are two of the most common flaws which are as follows;

 1. Security Risk